folkertdev/reversible-debugger/tfp-submission/paper.md

 terminate = HighLevelProgram (lift $ Free NoOp)
 ```

-We can now give correct implementations to the local types given above.
+We can now write a correct implementation of `A`s local type.

 ```haskell
 aType :: LocalType MyType